ghermens/media2click/Documentation/User/Index.rst

    CE "iFrame with consent" Form

-You can choose an aspect ratio or height for the iframe and add a background image for the placeholder.
+You can choose an aspect ratio, height or fixed size for the iframe and add a background image for the placeholder.

 Any Content
 ===========